sleepyfox/Code-Dojo-21/README.md

 The customer's business is booming, we need 10 million of these numbers, pronto!
 And chosen from a list of primes in the range 1..2^32

 You can find out more about the London Code Dojo at our [homepage](http://www.meetup.com/London-Code-Dojo/).

+# License
+This work is licensed under the 'Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License', see the [LICENSE](LICENSE) file for full details.